itu-bdsa/lecture_notes/sessions/session_00/README.md

   * [C) Setup workstation](#C-setup-workstation)

 In case you have problems with installation of any of the tools, do not despair.
-You will be able to ask the TAs for help during the first exercise session on Thursday, Aug.
-31th (14:00).
+You will be able to ask the TAs for help during the first exercise session on Wednesday, Aug.
+28th (14:00).

 -------------------------------------------------------------------------------